 When should I register for camp?

 You should register online as soon as you know the session(s) you want to attend.
-Our online registration process allows the parent to create their own “account” that they can sign in to then update personal information such as level change, address/phone change, etc, and make payments at any given time.
-Camp fills quickly, and we take no more than 180 campers a week to keep camp a smaller, more intimate experience.
-Registering is the only way to ensure your child’s spot in camp.
+Camp fills quickly, and we take no more than 270 campers a week to keep camp a smaller, more intimate experience.
+Registering is the only way to ensure your child’s spot in camp and/or the spot on the waiting list for full weeks.
+View registration information here.

 Can I make payments towards my child’s tuition instead of paying at once?